RalphAS/GenericSchur.jl/README.md

 where `T` is quasi-upper-triangular and `Z` is orthogonal, both with the same element type as `A`.
 This is what you get by invoking the above-mentioned functions with matrix arguments whose element type `T <: Real`.
-For the time being, the result is not quite in standard form, in that some pair-blocks (and therefore rank-2 invariant subspaces) are not fully resolved.
+If the optional keyword `standardized` is set to `false`, the result is not quite in standard form, in that some pair-blocks (and therefore rank-2 invariant subspaces) are not fully resolved.
+There are a few cases where this is needed for a correct decomposition (a problem under study).

 Eigenvectors are not currently available for the "real Schur" forms.